Pasqem09-zoo/autoformer-from-scratch/README.md

 python main.py --config configs/ettm2_96.yaml
 ```

 ### 5. Outputs

-- **Checkpoints**: saved in the directory specified by `checkpoint_dir`.
-They contain the trained model weights.
+- **Checkpoints**: during training, model checkpoints are saved in the directory specified by `checkpoint_dir`.
+These files contain the trained model weights, but they are not included in the repository.

-- **Results**: saved in the directory specified by `results_dir`.
-They include final metrics such as MSE and MAE, together with a short experiment summary.
+- **Results**: final lightweight outputs are saved in the directory specified by `results_dir`.
+For each experiment, the repository includes a short summary file and the training/validation loss curve.

 - **Weights & Biases**: if `wandb_enabled: true`, training and validation metrics are logged online, together with the final test metrics.
 </details>